dogweather/forkful/content/en/c-sharp/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file means you're generating a file for a short-term purpose, like storing data that's only needed during the execution of a program.
-Programmers do this for various reasons, such as avoiding memory constraints or keeping a temporary state during complex operations.

 ## How to:
 Here's a quick way to create and write to a temporary file in C#: